-- They can also increase learner engagement through selection of cases which are seen as relevant or have similarities in issues and context to those in which the learners are themselves engaged.
+- can increase learner engagement through selection of cases which are seen as relevant or have similarities in issues and context to those in which the learners are themselves engaged.

 Case studies also allow participants to achieve higher levels of learning.
-For instance, from knowledge to understanding to critical analysis in a lecture-based format and from knowledge to critical analysis to additional skills (e.g. negotiation, mediation, intercultural communication) in a group context.
+For instance, from knowledge to understanding to critical analysis in a lecture-based format, and from knowledge to critical analysis to additional skills (e.g. negotiation, mediation, intercultural communication) in a group work context.

 Some weaknesses of case studies include:

-- Insufficient adaptation to the working contexts and experiences’ of the participants, reducing its relevance and learning potentia.
+- Insufficient adaptation to the working contexts and experiences’ of the participants, reducing its relevance and learning potential.

-- Use of overly artificial or superficial case studies - particularly when using fictitious cases, if the cases are not designed adequately for realism and closeness to real life contexts and experience, participants may find them superficial and it may reduce interest and engagement in the programme.
+- Use of overly artificial or superficial case studies - particularly when using fictitious cases.
+If the cases are not designed adequately for realism and closeness to real life contexts and experience, participants may find them superficial and this may reduce interest and engagement in the programme.

 - Case studies may often themselves contain multiple biases - biases in favour of a particular conflict party; gender-biases with excessive focus on or exclusion of one gender; sectoral bias excluding roles and engagements of other key actors; and can reveal ignorance or prejudices in relation to the conflict.
 Case creators and trainers need to be particularly sure that cases are developed drawing upon the 5 sensitivities: peace and conflict; gender; culture; trauma and learning.

 - Insufficient critical analysis in case studies.
 Especially in lectures, critical reflection from participants needs to be stimulated, for example with guiding questions, and time for group discussion.
 In group work, the views from different participants are brought up which can help foster critical analyses further.